Nuwaubian Nation: The origins of racial difference

 In York's various writings he offered competing etiologies for human racial diversity.
 During the AAC period of the movement's development, York claimed that there were three races of humanity: the Nubians or Cushites (black Africans), the Amorites (white Europeans, West and South Asians), and the Edomites (East Asians).
 Of these, the Nubians were presented as the original race, descended directly from Adam and Eve.
 At that point York also claimed that Native Americans were not a distinct race but the product of ancient interbreeding between Cushites and Edomites.
 He sometimes used the term "Canaanite" synonymously with "Amorite" but in other instances used "Canaanite" for what he regarded as a "sub-tribe" of white Amorites who had raped Nubian women and thus produced offspring with darker skin but straight hair; these, he identified as the peoples of West and South Asia.

 York provided a different account of racial difference in his 1996 work Extraterrestrials Among Us.
 Here he claimed that black people are the descendants of extraterrestrials from the planet Rizq, a group he called the "Annunaqi Eloheem".
-He maintained that these extraterrestrials had to flee Rizq after it was threatened by rays from its three suns, Utu, Apsu, and Shamash.
-He described this species as being green-skinned, "beautiful angelic beings", but that as these extraterrestrials entered the Earth's atmosphere, the magnesium in their melanin was replaced by iron, changing the colour of their skin to dark brown.
-He further maintained that they settled in ancient Egypt and established ancient Egyptian civilisation.
+He maintained that these extraterrestrials had to flee Rizq after it was threatened by rays from its three suns: Utu, Apsu, and Shamash.
+He described this species as being green-skinned, "beautiful angelic beings", but that as these extraterrestrials entered the Earth's atmosphere, the magnesium in their melanin was replaced by iron, changing the color of their skin to dark brown.
+He further maintained that they settled in ancient Egypt and established ancient Egyptian civilization.
 White people, York claimed, instead descend from lizard-like "reptoids" while those he deemed racially Mongoloid came from the Terros.

 York claimed that genetic tampering by extraterrestrials had resulted in humanity losing many its innate capacities, such as telepathy and clairvoyance.

 He maintained that various extraterrestrial species reside on Earth, concealed underground, but that they sometimes breed with humans.
 One such species that he claimed lived underground were the Deros, an obese species whose half-human offspring are similarly obese.
 Another of the subterranean species were the Teros; York claimed that when they bred with humans, the resulting offspring had Down syndrome.
 In his text Is God an Extraterrestrial?, York claimed that a new race was emerging, the Neutranoids, who lacked clear racial traits and were the puppets of forces wishing to undermine Earth's racial diversity.